Omicron crashes global New Year party but South Africa offers hope

 https://agency.reuters.com/en/copyright.html

-Reuters Japan Health United States Asia Australia India Europe North Korea South Korea Malaysia US New Zealand
+Reuters Japan Health Asia Australia India Europe North Korea South Korea Middle East Malaysia New Zealand